Nghiait123456/GolangAdvance/ErrorsHandling/README.md

 }
 ```

-in Foo there are a lot of error cases, but when you get an error you simply return it to the higher layer.
+In Foo there are a lot of error cases, but when you get an error you simply return it to the higher layer.
 It can drop
 valuable context, warp extra data,... opaque errors themselves are not bad, but in most cases opaque errors should
 be. </br>